 Do you work for an employer of choice?
 Better yet, are you one?
-An employer of choice is an employer who offers a work culture and workplace environment that attract and retain superior employees.
-The features of the environment available at an employer of choice favor the well-being of employees and customers.
+An employer of choice is an employer that offers a fantastic work culture and workplace environment that attracts and retains superior employees.
+The features of the environment available at an employer of choice favor the well-being, safety, and happiness of employees and customers.

 But, the factors are also situational.
 Not every employer of choice fits every employee.